 \section{Semitetrad covariant formalism}

-In this section, we briefly recapitulate the semi-tetrad formalism~\cite{Covariant,2003-Clarkson.Barrett-CQG}, which enables us to study GW memory for LRS-II spacetime.
-A crucial feature of these semi-tetrad decompositions is their locality, defined on any open set $\mathcal{S}$.
+This section briefly recapitulates the semi-tetrad formalism~\cite{Covariant,2003-Clarkson.Barrett-CQG}, which enables us to study Gravitational Wave (GW) memory for LRS-II spacetime.
+A crucial feature of the semi-tetrad decomposition is its locality, defined on any open set $\mathcal{S}$.
 Initially, the properties of spacetime are analyzed relative to a real or fictitious observer whose velocity aligns with the tangent of a timelike congruence, splitting the $4-$d spacetime into a timelike direction and a $3-$space.
-Subsequently, if the spacetime exhibits certain symmetries such as local rotational symmetry, a preferred spatial direction emerges.
+Subsequently, a preferred spatial direction emerges if the spacetime exhibits certain symmetries, such as local rotational symmetry.
 The spacetime is further decomposed using this preferred spatial congruence.
 The field equations are then reformulated in terms of the geometric variables associated with these congruences and the curvature tensor of the spacetime (appropriately decomposed using the congruences).

-Although this formalism is well-studied in the literature \cite{clarksonlrs}, for completeness, we provide a overview of the same.
+Although this formalism is well-studied in the literature \cite{clarksonlrs}, for completeness, we provide an overview of the same.